IntelLabs/FloorSet/README.md

       url={https://arxiv.org/abs/2405.05480},
 }

+## License

+This repository is released under the Apache-2.0 license.
+The license can be found in the LICENSE file.
+The dataset (https://huggingface.co/datasets/IntelLabs/FloorSet) is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

 ## Contact

 For any questions on the dataset, please email us:.

 ```
 Uday Mallappa: uday.mallappa@intel.com

 Hesham Mostafa: hesham.mostafa@intel.com
 ```